 If your total gross household income is below VA income limits, you will not be charged a copay for medical services, however, you may be responsible for medication or extended care copays.
 If you have insurance VA will bill your insurance carrier for your non-service connected care.

 If your total gross household income is over the VA income limits, VA will bill your health insurance carrier for your nonservice-connected medical services and you will be responsible for copays for nonservice-connected medical services, medications and extended care services that are not covered by your health insurance.

 The Medication Copay applies to each prescription, including each 30-day supply or less of maintenance medications prescribed on an outpatient basis for nonservice-connected conditions.
 This copay may change annually.

 Veterans who have a Service Connection rating of 40% or less and whose income is at or below the applicable pension thresholds may wish to complete a medication copay exemption test.

 Billing Questions: If you receive a bill that you believe to be in error, please contact the toll free number that is listed on your billing statement.

 Types of Copays

 You may be responsible for one or more of the federally mandated copays VA is required to charge.
-Veterans who are Service-Connected 10% or greater are not required to pay a copay for inpatient or outpatient care medical care.Health Savings Accounts (HSA) cannot be utilized to make VA copays.
+Veterans who are Service-Connected 10% or greater are not required to pay a copay for inpatient or outpatient care medical care.Health Savings Accounts (HSAs) can be used to make VA first party copayments.